linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 24.09.2022 (announcement Streamvalley, Showit, Shortcut, Ples)
+- The entire changelog for the new version (2.2.8) is now available on Github. :D

+### 24.09.2022 (announcement Streamvalley, Showit, Shortcut, Ples)
 - Yay, the new version 2.2.8 for **Streamvalley**, **Shortcut**, **Showit** and **Ples*** is now available.

 ### 24.09.2022 (announcement Streamvalley, Showit, Shortcut, Ples)